Mount Yapeitso: Toponymy

 The toponym "mont Yapeitso" was registered on November 18, 1971, in the Quebec Place Names Bank of the Commission de toponymie du Québec.

 Geography

 Culminating at 1128 m above sea level, Mount Yapeitso stands on the south-eastern flank of the Otish Mountains, about 230 km west of Fermont, located in the Côte-Nord region.
-It straddles the boundaries of the municipality of Eeyou Istchee Baie-James and the MRC of Le Fjord-du-Saguenay Regional County Municipality.
+It straddles the boundaries of the municipality of Eeyou Istchee James Bay and the MRC of Le Fjord-du-Saguenay Regional County Municipality.

 The nearest towns are Baie-Comeau and Chibougamau.